rxue/learning-dirary/books/PatternsOfEnterpriseApplicationArchitecture/README.md

 > Optimistic concurrency management is appropriate when the chance of *conflict* between any two business transactions is low. ... *Pessimistic Offline Lock* is more appropriate when the chance of conflict is high or the expense of a conflict is unacceptable. i
 ## Pessimistic Offline Lock

+# Chapter 18: Base Patterns
+> A well-known object that other objects can use to find common objects and services

+A *Registry* is essentialy a global object.
+## How It Works
+> A common kind of *Registry* data is thread scoped.
+A good example is a database connection.
+In this case many environments give you some form of thread-specific storage, such as Java's thread local.
+Another technique is a dictionary keyd by thread whose value is an appropriate data object.
+A request for a connection results in a lookup in that dictionary by the current thread.

+## When to Use It
+> Basically, you should only use a *Registry* as a last resot.